BigWednesdayIO/suppliers-api/README.md

 ## Updating Datastore indexes

-To update the indexes in Google Cloud Datastore, using the auto-generated indexes from the dev gcd tool.
-Run the following script from the gcd container:
+To update the indexes in Google Cloud Datastore, using the auto-generated indexes from the dev gcd tool, run the following script from the gcd container:

 ```
 cd gcd-v1beta2-rev1-3.0.2